lucasdicioccio/laborantin-hs/README.md

 # TODO

 * in defaultMain
-	- analyze command
+	- prepare a logger for analyze command
-    - move parameter querying out of CLI module and reuse it in load / execute
+    - move parameter querying out of CLI module
 * use Text rather than String where appropriate
 * dependency annotations